-Admissions criteria are publicly accessible from the SRUC website (http://www.sruc.ac.uk/courses), the relevant prospectus and for undergraduate admissions, on the UCAS website: www.ucas.com.
+Admissions criteria are publicly accessible from the SRUC website (SRUC | Course catalogue) and for undergraduate admissions, on the UCAS website: www.ucas.com.
 This includes information relating to English language requirements for those applicants whose first language is not English.
 Information provided is accurate at the time of issue and aims to provide applicants with the details they require in order to make an informed decision about their future study choices.